openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/motionsensors2_0_0.md

 ### Parameter 3: Pulse Count

 Amount of pulses during the specified time window which trigger a motion event.
 Amount of pluses = [Value] + 1.
+Default value: 1

 Values in the range 0 to 3 may be set.